ToshikiRen/gesl-ksat/Readme.md

 <h3> Running the tests and the main files </h3>

 </br>From the root file -> problem folder run make build, then from src run make run in order to run the contents of the main.c file.
-If you want to run the tests for the 1st and 3rd problem form the problem folder directily run make test.
+If you want to run the tests for the 1st and 3rd problem from the problem folder directily run make test. </br>
+Another way to run the main.c files is to simply use make single-run in the problem folder.

 <h3> Fun Time Sorting </h3>